AAIM Home Page

 THE Y-NOT PROJECT IS A NON-PROFIT ORGANIZATION HONORING TONY BORCIA AND DEDICATED TO STOPPING INTOXICATED BOATERS.

-The Y-noT Project hosted its 10th annual Wiffle Ball Tournament on August 7, 2022 at JoAnn Eckmann Park in Libertyville.
+The Y-noT Project will host its Annual Wiffle Ball Tournament on August 11, 2024 at JoAnn Eckmann Park in Libertyville.

 The Y-noT Project is a non-profit organization honoring Tony Borcia and dedicated to stopping intoxicated boaters. www.ynotproject.com